na-na-hi/renget/archive/how2playba.md

 You can only spark units currently on banner.
 **Sparks do not carry over between banners**, so whatever Recruitment Points you have left over gets turned into crafting mats when the banner ends.

->How often do I get a spark?
+>How many rolls do I get?
+How often do I get a spark?
-You get 12,000 gems on average per month as a f2p, which means it takes 2 months to get a spark.
+You get 12,000 gems (= 100 rolls) on average per month as a f2p ([source](https://www.reddit.com/r/BlueArchive/s/uIqemypEhj) [(image version)](https://i.imgur.com/aFw06dG.png)), which means it takes 2 months to get a spark.
 There's a lot of freebies lying around for new accounts though.

 >What should I do after my initial rolls?
 Do I roll without a spark?
 You want to save up for a spark before rolling. **Do not roll without a spark**, because you can get fucked really hard.